-As we celebrate Prince Kuhio Day, we should recall that Prince Jonah Kuhio Kalaniana'ole Pi'ikoi was a well-educated, well-traveled member of the Hawaiian royalty class who came of age in his early twenties during the last years of the Hawaiian Kingdom as an independent nation (he was only 22 years old during the 1893 Overthrow of the Monarchy), became a rebel leader in the abortive counter-revolt*, and re-invented himself as a local politician in both Home Rule and Republican Parties.**
+As we celebrate Prince Kuhio Day, we should recall that Prince Jonah Kuhio Kalaniana'ole Pi'ikoi was a well-educated, well-traveled member of the Hawaiian royalty class who came of age in his early twenties during the last years of the Hawaiian Kingdom as an independent nation.

-His entire life was a “What If . . . “, since from the time of his birth on the island of Kauai -- 1871 – the same year as Wallace Rider Farrington, the sixth Hawai’i Territorial Governor – but Prince Kuhio never became a King of the Hawaiian Kingdom.
+His entire life was a “What If . . . “, since from the time of his birth as a Royal Family member on the island of Kauai in 1871.

-Sadly, his father died in 1880, followed by his mother in 1884, so Kalaniana'ole was adopted by King David Kalakaua's wife, Queen Kapi'olani, who was his maternal aunt (which is not uncommon today, as an example of hanai custom) – which brought him even closer to the royal ruling circles.
+Sadly, Prince Kuhio's father died in 1880, followed by his mother in 1884, so Kalaniana'ole was adopted by King David Kalakaua's wife, Queen Kapi'olani, who was his maternal aunt (which is not uncommon even today, as an example of hanai custom) – which brought him even closer to the royal ruling circles.

-By the time he reached his teens, he would be immersed in the most innovative and up-to-date educational programs of the period: the Royal School and Punahou School in Honolulu.
+By the time he reached his teens, he would be immersed in the most innovative educational programs of the period: the Royal School and Punahou School in Honolulu.
 He would have met King Kalakaua often at banquets and holidays, as well as becoming friends with the growing missionary-business families with New England roots.
-He was fluent in English as any American citizen, and knew about electrical lights (Iolani Palace had been lit up during Kalakaua’s reign), Latin, mathematics, and legal codes.
+He was fluent in English as any American citizen, and knew about electric lighting (Iolani Palace had been lit up during Kalakaua’s reign, before the White House), Latin, mathematics, and legal codes.

-Then Prince Kuhio left Hawai’i for four years at Saint Matthew's School, a private Episcopal military school in San Mateo, California, and then took a long voyage to England, where he studied at the Royal Agricultural College in England before graduating from a business school in England – so he had an unique combination of military studies, agronomics and business, perfect for a future leader of the Hawaiian Kingdom who faced plotting internal and external forces, and an economy and financial system increasingly dominated by non-Hawai’i Kingdom citizens.
+Then Prince Kuhio left Hawai’i for four years at Saint Matthew's School, a private Episcopal military school in San Mateo, California, and then took a long voyage to England, where he studied at the Royal Agricultural College in England before graduating from a business school in England – so he had an unique combination of military studies, agronomics and business, perfect for a future leader of the Hawaiian Kingdom who faced plotting internal and external forces, and an agri-business economy based more and more on large sugar plantations and a banking/financial system increasingly dominated by non-Hawai’i Kingdom citizens.

 The young man, educated in Hawai’i, California and Great Britain, must have met a wide variety of people in his journeys, and in London he must have passed by stately Buckingham Palace where Queen Victoria lived: we can imagine that he thought about his friends and relatives having a noisy and fun luau back at Iolani Palace.